misakisota/misakisota/README.md

 ## About me

 - Recently I have been contributing to OSS!
-- I develop mainly with React, Next.js, and Hono.
+- I often use React, Next.js, and Hono in my development.
 - And he loves cats!

 ## Contact